 Is your love for nature something that you've always had or did it develop over time?

 Growing up in the countryside, I didn't realise that I had such a passion for nature until I moved away from it.
 Moving away had me searching for my daily practice that would ground me and calm me like nature does, that would help me to look deeper into myself and realise the big picture where we all stand together.

 Tea meditation made me realise that my most important mission everyday is to work on myself, to become a more peaceful, more understanding and more loving version of myself.
 To save myself before I try to save others.

 With this mindset, I start my day by allowing myself time for meditation before I open my emails.
 I really hope I will never stop expanding, never stop looking deeper into myself for things I can better.
 I dream of serving tea for others as a way of meditating more frequently to creating time and space to calm down in this very fast world.

 I hope to find more possibilities and channels to write about things that really matter.
 Even if my writing resonates only with one person, or solely sparks a thought in one person, it’s a reason for celebration to me!

 We often ask the members of this community what, in their mind, is society’s greatest challenge right now and what can we as individuals do to address it.
 What are your thoughts on this?

 This separation also causes physical and emotional pain and doesn’t allow us to see how much we can achieve if we come together.
-If only we could deeply realize that WE ALL ARE ONE.
-If only we could realize that this burning forest is a part of us, not something beyond us.
+If only we could deeply realise that WE ALL ARE ONE.
+If only we could realise that this burning forest is a part of us, not something beyond us.

 "We can choose to strengthen good business ideas by sending supportive energy in the form of money."